alanng10/class-lang/Docue/Article/Single/a.md

 Glob field with field name Field in class Class is trigg get.
 The operate Type is result Type of the field.

+GlobSetMark is mark that trigg glob field set.
+The mark has syntax that is same as GlobGetOperate.
+Glob field with field name Field in class Class is trigg set.

 Single does not need enum.
 Single has class and share operate.
 This is enough element to do any shared list for effect programming.